Fueled/nodejs-graphql-template/README.md

 # Fueled NodeJS GraphQL starter template

-This repo contains the starter template code for a NodeJS + TypeScript based GraphQL project, using [Prisma](https://prisma.io/) as the ORM and [Jest](https://jestjs.io/) for testing.
+This repo contains the starter template for a NodeJS + TypeScript based GraphQL project.

 ## Requirements